ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

 F.  Expense Reimbursement

-    j.
+    a.
 Policy: Staff members are reimbursed for approved travel and entertainment expenses.
 Staff members are asked to complete a record of all expenses for which they seek reimbursement and to submit receipts along with the expense record for reimbursement